LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: Introduction

-The main contributions of this paper are highlighted as follows: \begin{enumerate} \item We propose the LiFeChain system for verifiable and efficient FLL, which integrates bidirectional verification mechanisms and a KRV-based retrieval approach to accelerate knowledge retrieval.
-To the best of our knowledge, LiFeChain is the first blockchain system designed for FLL. \item On the server side, we propose PoMC, an on-chain consensus mechanism that verifies client updates by filtering out highly disparate models, reducing the performance degradation of the global model on client models with diverse task sequences. \item On the client side, we design an off-chain Seg-ZA that enables clients to validate aggregation correctness using proof files generated by committee servers, allowing for the efficient identification of abnormal servers without requiring access to other models in unattended IoT networks. \item As a plug-and-play security tool, LiFeChain is evaluated on two representative FLL algorithms under heterogeneous task sequences.
-Experimental results show that LiFeChain outperforms existing works, achieving the lowest latency and storage costs while maintaining robust performance against two MC attacks. \end{enumerate}
+The main contributions of this paper are listed as follows: \begin{enumerate} \item {We propose LiFeChain, the first blockchain system designed for FLL, which integrates bidirectional verification and KRV-based retrieval to accelerate knowledge management.} \item On the server side, we propose PoMC, an on-chain consensus mechanism that verifies client updates by filtering out highly disparate models, reducing the performance degradation of the global model on client models with diverse task sequences. \item On the client side, we design an off-chain Seg-ZA that enables clients to validate aggregation correctness using proof files generated by committee servers, allowing for the efficient identification of abnormal servers without requiring access to other models in unattended IoT networks. \item {We provide rigorous security proofs under formal adversary models.
+As a plug-and-play security tool, LiFeChain is evaluated on two representative FLL algorithms under heterogeneous task sequences.
+Experimental results show that LiFeChain outperforms existing works, achieving the lowest latency and storage costs while maintaining robust performance against six representative attacks.} \end{enumerate}